KAMRONBEK/linkor.uz/README.md

 # Linkor.uz 🚀

 A modern freelancing platform built with React Native, Expo, and Tamagui.
 Connect talented freelancers with clients across Uzbekistan.
-This project follows atomic design principles and uses TypeScript for type safety.
+This project follows atomic design principles and features **responsive design** that adapts beautifully from mobile to web.

 ## 🌟 Features